SYNCRETIC BEGINNINGS

 Description: Agrarian, gothic bromide at its finest.
 Magic things are always happening, and they’re closer than you think.
 Omerica solo show, C-pop Gallery, 2005.

-14) Title & Date: The Vacant Promises of Harold Hill.
+16) Title & Date: The Vacant Promises of Harold Hill.
 (2004)

 Dimensions & Medium: 20x24 in. -- Acrylic on Canvas.

-Description: As the crops wither, Persephone and Hades look eastwest to realize the ultimate harvest is within; If someone makes you an offer that sounds too good to be true be sure to take them up on it, especially if there’s an imaginary fugue involved.
+Description: As the crops wither, Persephone and Hades look east west to realize the ultimate harvest is within.
+If someone makes you an offer that sounds too good to be true, be sure to take them up on it, especially if there’s an imaginary fugue involved.
 Omerica solo show, C-pop Gallery, 2005.

-15) Title & Date: Novus Ordo Seclorum, A New Order of The Ages.
+17) Title & Date: Novus Ordo Seclorum, A New Order of The Ages.
 (2004)

 Dimensions & Medium: 24x28 in. -- Acrylic on canvas.

 Description: There’s other ways of learning about the confines of a theocratic plutocracy than creating one.
+Omerica solo show, C-pop Gallery, 2005.

-16) Title & Date: War of the Goo-nuhs.
+18) Title & Date: War of the Goo-nuhs.
 (2004)

 Dimensions & Medium: 20x24 in. -- Acrylic on Canvas.

 Description: Guna: Sanskrit-cord or strand, The only three perceptual qualities of our illusionary existence.
 1) The total, concealing quality of tamas, 2) The false, projecting quality of rajas, 3) The semi-revealing quality of sattva.
 According to certain circles, the bulk of humanity exists in a stinted dream.
-Constantly bound by varying degrees of the three gunas, we live out our lives like blind marionettes, manipulated by stimuli that at best offers only pale reflections of our true, unlimited nature.
+Constantly bound by varying degrees of the three gunas, we live out our lives like blind marionettes, manipulated by stimuli that, at best, offers only pale reflections of our true, unlimited nature.
 Eye of The Illuminati group show, Copro Gallery, 2005.

-17) Title & Date: Victorian Sacrifice.
+19) Title & Date: Victorian Sacrifice.
 (2005)

 Dimensions & Medium: 20x28 in. -- Acrylic on Canvas.